linhhktran/stress-factor/README.md

 >**Academic Performance, Study Load, and Basic Needs (positive coeff)**

 They also appear to have substantial importance, highlighting the role of academic and physiological stressors in determining stress levels.
-Because they have positive coefficient, the relationship between them and stress_level would be positive.
+Because they have positive coefficients, the relationship between them and `stress_level` would be positive.